-Now there’s an awesome lot of music journalism!
+Now there’s a fantastic lot of music journalism!

-If you enjoy the interviews you read on this here site, you’ll go gaga over a new anthology of articles being compiled by Cream editor Antonino Tati for an anthology entitled There, there’s your quote, mate being published in September, with pre-orders already proving popular.
+If you enjoy the interviews you read on this here site, you’ll go gaga over the music interview anthology There’s your quote, mate which is being published in September.

 The title of the book comes from a conversation with Nick Cave, who kicks off a series of outrageous interviews.
 In the interview, Tati asked Cave what he thought of Kylie Minogue, to which the muso responded: